 Cloudflare is your best friend when it comes to optimizing your WordPress website.
 In this section, I will be explaining what rules you need to use to make the website lightning fast.

 You need to create two rules.
-One is to enable caching in the domain, the another to bypass that cache for
+One is to enable caching in the domain, and the other to bypass that cache for

 - Rules for